ndrewtl/airspace-jekyll/_posts/2018-04-06-model-design.md

 ### Temporal autocorrelation
 Similarly, it's possible that the data points in one year are not independent from those in the year before - for example if a species was more abundant in the year 2000, that is going to influence it's abundance in 2001 as well.

-**Add diagrams of spatial and temporal replication and autocorrelation.**

 <a name="types"></a>

 ## 5. Turn a question in to a model